vinigani01/vscode-debug-visualizer-py/README.md

 The above steps remains the same for all available Visualizer classes.
-Find various use cases in the 'Demo' folder
+Find various use cases in the [Demo](https://github.com/vinigani01/vscode-debug-visualizer-py/edit/main/Demo/)

 ## Available Visualizer classes